carpentriesoffline/offlinedatasci/paper.md

 Carpentry lessons.
-These open lesson materials serve as the foundation for a global teaching effort, run by The Carpentries (https://carpentries.org/), that involves instruction in a number of regions with limited Internet.
+These open lesson materials serve as the foundation for a global teaching effort, run by The Carpentries (https://carpentries.org/), that involves instruction in a number of regions with limited internet.
 The software is also designed to allow the easy addition of any online teaching material.
 Lesson material is written in a variety of different formats and using a range of build systems that frequently rely on